polyadic/funcky/README.md

 ### [Galaxus.Functional](https://github.com/DigitecGalaxus/Galaxus.Functional)

-This is a very simlpe Functional Library with similar ideas in spirit but not as mature.
+This is a very simple Functional Library with similar ideas in spirit but not as mature.

 ### And more...